 This tortellini soup is the perfect comfort meal and enough to serve our large family or the best leftovers.

 There’s something about soup during the fall and winter months that I love.
-Last week, we had a slow cooker soup or stew four days out of the week!
-Not only was it easy for me, but dinner was delicious for the family.
+This slow cooker soup is not only easy but incredibly delicious.

 Besides the appetizing dark red color, my favorite thing about this Slow Cooker Tuscan Tortellini Soup is that I can cook it in a crock-pot.
 To make this dish, simply add all ingredients to the pot and let simmer.